Professor of Music

-Dingle is editor of The Cambridge History of Music Criticism and a book of conversations with Julian Anderson is in preparation.
+Chris is currently preparing a book of conversations with the composer Julian Anderson (Boydell & Brewer), and he is editor of The Cambridge History of Music Criticism.
 Chris is an experienced supervisor of research degrees to successful completion and he would like to hear from potential research/graduate students with interests that relate to his research areas.

 He has given numerous talks in the UK and abroad, such as at The Proms, the RNCM, the RAM, the South Bank, King’s Place, on BBC Radio 3 and at the Greenbelt Festival.
 He is a member of the review panel for BBC Music Magazine, has broadcast for BBC Radio 3, and written for Music and Letters, Tempo, MLA Notes, The Guardian, The Independent, The Herald, The Tablet and Organists’ Review.
 He was a member of the jury for the BBC Music Magazine Awards in 2011 and 2008, and was one of the contributors to 1001 Classical Recordings you must hear before your die, Matthew Rye (ed.), Quarto Press (2007).
 He has provided programme notes for major record companies, such as EMI and Naxos, and for numerous orchestras and organizations including the Aldeburgh Festival, BBCSO, BBC Singers, BBC Music Magazine, London Symphony Orchestra, the Philharmonia, the Proms and the Royal Scottish National Orchestra.